orchest/orchest/docs/source/overview.rst

 * Visually construct pipelines, but interact with the pipelines through code.
 * Code your data science efforts in your editor of choice.
-Additionally, Orchest has deep integration for JupyterLab to allow you to directly edit the scripts part of your pipeline.
+Additionally, Orchest has deep integration for JupyterLab to allow you to directly edit the individual scripts that are run as part of your pipeline.
 * Modularize, i.e. split up, your (monolithic) notebooks.
 * Run any selection of pipeline steps.
 * Select specific notebook cells to skip when running a pipeline through the pre-installed celltags